rojaranijyothi/hello-world/README.md

 # hello-world
-This is fro Springboard projects
+This is for Springboard projects